thesp0nge/armoredcode.github.io/_posts/2012-12-03-driven-by-real-world-task-code-reviewing-jsp-using-regular-expression.markdown

 ```

-{% blockquote %}
-The suspected secrets list is very prone to false positives since developers
+> The suspected secrets list is very prone to false positives since developers
-around the world can save passwords or other secrets in variables called _foo_,
+> around the world can save passwords or other secrets in variables called _foo_,
-_goofy_, _aaa_, _fooled_ or whatever.
+> _goofy_, _aaa_, _fooled_ or whatever.
 This is the main limit of source code
-analysis: a tool cannot understand a source code, it can only give a
+> analysis: a tool cannot understand a source code, it can only give a
-probabilistic evaluation.
+> probabilistic evaluation.
-{% endblockquote %}

 Here it starts the private implementation of the engine.
 _read\_file_ is not that magic.
 I used the readlines routine to store all the